Plymouth Inclusion Charter

-Following on from a successful pilot where a small number of schools had an opportunity to evaluate their practice against set criteria, the following framework provides schools with an opportunity to consider the meaning of inclusion in its widest sense.
+Following on from a successful pilot where a small number of schools had an opportunity to evaluate their practice against set criteria, the following framework provides settings with an opportunity to consider the meaning of inclusion in its widest sense.
 It also channels settings to reflect upon the principles and what this means to them.
-We hope that by completing this document and sharing best practice, schools in Plymouth are confidently signing up to the ethos of the Charter.
-Across 2023 the commitment will expand across Early Years Settings and other key sectors.
-This plan will then be reviewed in 2024.
+It is our hope that by completing this document and making your action plan that you are confidently signing up to the ethos of the Charter.
+This plan will then be reviewed in two years.

 - Keyham Barton Catholic Primary School